2060-io/organization/basic-rules.md

 A new project is always created as a result of particular needs.
 Therefore, there should be some form of input specifications for it.

-In order to create a project, a proposal Pull Request to this project with a proposal must be created.
-In the proposal, basic information about the project will be provided (TODO: proposal template).
+In order to create a project, a proposal Pull Request to this repo with a proposal must be created.
+In the proposal, basic information about the project will be provided.
+A PR template, specific for this procedure, will be available.

 Once the Pull Request (which should follow the rules that will be explained below) is approved, the project will be added to the organization.